Nanssss/ethical-hacking-py/reverse_shell/README.md

-    download <path> --> Download a file from target PC upload <path>   --> Upload a file to target PC get <url>       --> Download a file to target PC from a url start path      --> Start a program on target pc screenshot      --> Take a screenshot of target monitor check           --> Check for the admin privileges
+    download <path> --> Download a file from target PC upload <path>   --> Upload a file to target PC get <url>       --> Download a file to target PC from an url start path      --> Start a program on target pc screenshot      --> Take a screenshot of target monitor check           --> Check for the admin privileges